awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`StorageType`**
 Optional
-The storage type associated with DB snapshot\.
+The storage type that is associated with DB snapshot\.
 **Type:** String
 **Valid values:** `standard` \| `gp2` \| `io1`